trimstray/mkchain/README.md

 ## Description

 Is an open source tool to help you build a valid SSL certificate chain.
 Also can help you fix the incomplete chain and download all missing CA certificates.
+You can also download all certificates from remote domain and check chain-of-trust.

 ## How To Use